Conditional graph entropy as an alternating minimization problem: The alternating minimization problem

-In conclusion, our setup essentially has the following parameters: the probabilities $p_{x,y}$ and a binary relation $\in$ on $\Xc \times \Jc$: whenever $x$ is in the set $j$ we write $x \in j$.
-Equivalently, we may write $j \ni x$.
-In particular, $\sum_{j \ni x}$ means that the sum runs over sets $j \in \Jc$ containing the (fixed) element $x$.
-We will think of $p_{x,y}$ and $\in$ as fixed parameters. \end{definition} Without loss of generality we may assume that $\Jc$ contains inclusion-wise maximal sets as removing subsets of other sets from $\Jc$ does not change the entropy.
+Also, all the results will be true under the more general setting when $\Jc \subseteq \Pc(\Xc)$ is any set of subsets of $\Xc$.
+That is, the sets $j \in \Jc$ are subsets of $\Xc$ but they do not necessary need to be independent sets of some graph $G$ on $\Xc$.
+In conclusion, our setup essentially has the following fixed parameters: the probabilities $p_{x,y}$ and a binary relation $\in$ on $\Xc \times \Jc$: whenever $x$ is in the set $j$ we write $x \in j$.\footnote{Equivalently, we may write $j \ni x$.
+In particular, $\sum_{j \ni x}$ means that the sum runs over sets $j \in \Jc$ containing the (fixed) element $x$.}